-Trained voice recognition is an excellent functionality that resolves a large number of issues in EHR systems.
+The use of medical voice recognition software such as Dragon Medical One offers excellent functionality that resolves a large number of issues in EHR systems.
 Traditionally, physicians had to deal with a lot of screens, pick lists, form fields, radio buttons, check boxes, and tabs.
 This means they had to perform at least 100 mouse clicks, taking around 10 minutes of their time.

 In order to create a single exam note, they were dependent on a great deal of manual data entry as well.
 Dynamic, command-based responses and trained speech recognition systems allow physicians to create an exam note in less than two minutes.

 Many healthcare service providers have reported immense cost savings with speech recognition systems.
 It is reducing the burden from physicians, cutting down overtime hours from transcriptionists, and minimizing outsourcing needs.
 Therefore, everyone finds it efficient.

 Send us a message if you want to integrate a speech recognition system to your EHR system.
 Our experts are well-known in the industry for adding value to healthcare information systems with voice-based solutions.